Praça da Figueira

 Statue of King John I (Estátua de Dom João I)

-Prior to the great earthquake the Real de Todos os Santos hospital stood where the square is now.
+Prior to the great earthquake, the Real de Todos os Santos hospital stood where the square is now.
 Following the reconstruction of downtown Lisbon Praça da Figueira was home to one of the city's main outdoor markets.
 Towards the end of the 19th century, the market here had become a semi-permanent fixture with a covered area.
-It was only in 1949 that the market was torn down and replaced by the Praça da Figueira we see today.
+You can still enjoy the Mercado da Baixa, an open-air market selling traditional street fare, beverages and local crafts.
+Website

 A bronze statue of Dom João I sits upon his horse in the square.
 João reigned from 1357 to 1433 and was responsible for securing Portugal's independence from Spain.
 He made a lasting alliance with the English by marrying Philippa of Lancaster, daughter of John of Gaunt.